When it comes to adding humor to speeches and presentations, there’s one thing that I know beyond a shadow of a doubt which is this:

 2. There is some sort of remark, question, or statement made with regard to any set-up information provided that generates a laugh.

 In casual conversations, this happens spontaneously among those involved in the dialogue.
+It’s actually some of the most complex processes known.

 In a speech or presentation, this happens in a premeditated way during a monologue for an assembled audience.